 Indian bitcoin company Unocoin has partnered with Shapeshift, an instant digital asset exchange firm, to enable its users to convert blockchain assets into bitcoin.
 With this move, Shapeshift’s API will be used to convert popular blockchain assets such as Ethereum, Monero, Zcash and Dash into bitcoin and then if desired, into INR.
-This partnership, which uses Shapeshift’s API, will

 “When I first got involved with Bitcoin in 2011, it was mostly a Western community.
 It’s been tremendously exciting to see Unocoin help bring this technology into India.
 ShapeShift is very proud to partner with them for digital asset exchange,” said Erik Voorhees, Founder, ShapeShift.